VHS Tape Lifespan: Convert To Digital Before It’s Too Late!

 - Being stored with other magnetic appliances affects the life of VHS tape.
 VHS tape is composed with a magnetic powder layer on its base film, which contains all the information.
 Being subject to other magnetic fields from actual magnets or other electronics and appliances that contain magnetic field will impact the tape’s life.

 - Playing the tape over and over can also cause degradation.
 The tapes are running physically with the VCR play head every time it is playing and can cause the film base to distort.
-This distortion may not be evident in the short time, but in the long run, it will be noticeable.
+This distortion may not be evident in a short time, but in the long run, it will be noticeable.

-- The environment in which the tapes are stored can also cause the tape distortion.
+- The environment in which the tapes are stored can also cause tape distortion.
 Dust, water and extreme heat or cold will negatively affect the tape over time.

 - Most people forget that keeping their VCR working in excellent condition also helps to prevent damage to data stored on tapes.
 Dust, water or other magnetic substance in the play head of the media device will cause the tape life degradation.

-Convert to digital
+Convert to Digital

 Old memories - like a birthday party, wedding ceremony, or family gatherings – are always looking up fondly.
 It’s always better to keep your nostalgic memories safe with the help of current technology.

 We are in an era where audio and video formats are developing much faster than ever before.
-Converting VHS to DVD causes no harm to the tape – in fact, the quality of the information will be better.
+Converting VHS to USB causes no harm to the tape – in fact, the quality of the information will be better.

-Another reason for converting to digital formats is convenient user experience.
+Another reason for converting to digital formats is a convenient user experience.
 Old VHS tapes stored data in analog processes, whereas a current technology exists in a digital format.

 Converting tape into a digital format will make it much easier to use, as we all to store, on your computer.
 From there you can share your footage to other devices.